birksgone/G-Galendar-GUI/PROJECT_OVERVIEW.md

     -   Returns all data in a dictionary.
 5.  `app.py` then passes the data to `translation_engine.py` and `diff_engine.py` for processing.
 6. The final, processed data is displayed in a formatted table in the UI.
+7. For post creation, users can select between "Forum Post" and "Discord Post" modes:
+    -   **Forum Post**: Generates text-based forum posts using text templates
+    -   **Discord Post**: Generates JSON formatted posts for Discohook using JSON templates

-All functionality including calendar comparison and forum post creation is handled within the single `app.py` application.
+All functionality including calendar comparison, forum post creation, and Discord post creation is handled within the single `app.py` application.